ZaninDavide/patatrack/docs.typ

 Let's define them one by one.

 == Anchors
 Anchors are simply dictionaries with three entries `x`, `y` and `rot` that are meant to specify a 2D coordinate system.
 The values associated with `x` and `y` are either lengths or numbers and the package assumes that this choice is unique for all the anchors used in the drawing.
-These two entries specify the origin of the local coordinate system on the canvas. `rot` on the other end always takes values of type `angle` and specifies the direction in which the local-x axis is pointing.
+These two entries specify the origin of the local coordinate system on the canvas. `rot` on the other hand always takes values of type `angle` and specifies the direction in which the local-x axis is pointing.
 Whenever `patatrac` expects the argument of a method to be an anchor it automatically calls `anchors.to-anchor` on that argument.
 This allows you, the end user, to specify anchors in many different styles:
 - `(x: ..., y: ..., rot: ...)`,
 - `(x: ..., y: ...)`,
 - `(..., ..., ...)`,